Latest Country Reports

 a.
 Freedom of Association and the Right to Collective Bargaining

 The law provides the right for workers to join independent unions and to negotiate collective agreements with their employers.
-The law does not allow workers to strike.
+The law prohibits workers from striking.
 The law does not prohibit antiunion discrimination against union members and organizers.
 There are no mechanisms for resolving complaints of discrimination, nor does the law provide for reinstatement.

-Freedom of association was not respected.
-All existing trade and professional unions were government-controlled and had no independent voice in their own activities.
+The government did not respect freedom of association and did not effectively enforce such laws.
+All trade and professional unions were government controlled, and none had an independent voice in its activities.
 The government did not permit private citizens to form independent unions.
-There was one report of a labor strike during the year over working conditions provided by a foreign company working under a government contract.

 b.
 Prohibition of Forced or Compulsory Labor